veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 **Remark**.
 The concept of a perfect image point exists only in geometrical optics.
 In reality finite apertures of lenses and other imaging systems cause diffraction due to which image points are never perfect but blurred.

-We summarise the main examples of stigmatic systems.
+We summarize the main examples of stigmatic systems.

 **1.**
 **Perfect focusing and imaging by refraction.** A parallel bundle of rays propagating in a medium with refractive index $n_2$ can be focused into a point $F$ in a medium $n_1$.
 If $n_2>n_1$, the interface between the media should be a hyperbole with focus $F$, whereas if $n_2<n_1$ the interface should be an ellipse with focus $F$ (see {numref}`Fig_2_07_Focus-Right` and